astronomer/airflow-guides/guides/logging.md

     # with default airflow logging settings, DEBUG logs are ignored
     task_logger.debug('This log is at the level of DEBUG')

-    # each of these lines produce a log statement
+    # each of these lines produces a log statement
     print('This log is created via a print statement') task_logger.info('This log is informational')
     task_logger.warning('This log is a warning')